The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvlthreesection{Pitch adapters fabrication and test} A contract for the final fabrication of the pitch adapters was awarded in 2015.
+\lvlthreesection{Pitch adapter fabrication and test} A contract for the final fabrication of the pitch adapters was awarded in 2015.
 The quality of the produced pitch adapters was ensured by performing three main checks: \begin{itemize} \item Visual inspection at the pitch adapter flex production company, Tokai Denshi~\citeCompany{TokaiDenshi}, to check the quality of materials, pattern defects, and dimensional tolerances. \item Electrical measurement of all lines on the pitch adapters.
 Quality control procedures require all lines to have low resistance, no interruption, and no short circuit to adjacent lines.
-The resistance of each line and the resistance between neighboring lines were measured to identify open and shorts.
+The resistance of each line and the resistance between neighboring lines were measured to identify open lines and shorts.
 The electrical measurements were performed by Daiei Electronics~\citeCompany{Daiei}. \item Dimensional verification of the bonding pad width to ensure bondability.
-The widths of each pad in the innermost row at the \apv\ side, which is the narrowest in the design, were measured at IPMU with an optical \acrfull{CMM} and were required to be larger than 30~\um.
+The widths of each pad in the innermost row at the \apv\ side, which is the narrowest in the design, were measured at IPMU with an optical \acrfull{CMM} and were required to be larger than \qty{30}{\um}.
 Additional visual inspection was performed at each assembly site. \end{itemize} The number of produced pitch adapter circuits is summarized in table~\ref{tab:C3_pitchadapter}.

-\lvlthreesection{Hybrid boards fabrication and test} The hybrid boards are PCBs composed of six layers with an overall thickness of $0.7\,\rm mm$ and were manufactured in industry with gold plated surfaces to enable aluminum wire bonding to the \apv\ chips.
-The boards were electrically tested for opens and shorts with a needle probe tester at the manufacturer, with 16 hybrid boards combined on one single panel.
+\lvlthreesection{Hybrid board fabrication and test} The hybrid boards are PCBs composed of six layers with an overall thickness of \qty{0.7}{\mm} and were manufactured in industry with gold plated surfaces to enable aluminum wire bonding to the \apv\ chips.
+The boards were electrically tested for open- and short-circuits with a needle probe tester at the manufacturer~\citeCompany{ref:LEITON}, with 16 hybrid boards combined on one single panel.

 The assembly of electronic components was done at HEPHY Vienna.
 First, solder paste was applied using a manual stencil dispenser with the proper solder mask corresponding to the PCB panel.
 The passive components (resistors, capacitors and the connector) were then positioned with an automatic pick and place machine, followed by vapor phase soldering.
 After that, conductive glue was dispensed at the locations of \apv\ chips using an adapter on the CMM.
 Then, \apv\ chips were positioned using again the pick and place machine, with some additional manual alignment.
 After curing of the glue, the individual hybrid boards on a panel were separated and all \apv\ chips on each hybrid were electrically connected to the PCB by aluminum wire bonding.
 For L3 hybrid boards, the hybrid cable was directly soldered onto each board in the last step, using a shield to protect the \apv\ chips and their wire bonds.
 All hybrid boards were electrically tested using the APVDAQ setup (see section~\ref{sec:C3_APVDAQ}).